SSH access to the Discoverer and Discoverer+ login nodes using PKCS#11 HSM and PIV devices (smart cards)

 Warning

-will be stored in the HSM protected memory, but may not be displayed or selectable for use.
+DKEK-provisioned HSM restriction (may affect the use of Smart Card HSM and Nitrokey HSM 2): If your SmartCard HSM is already provisioned with DKEK shares, the keys generated using pkcs11-tool will be stored in the HSM protected memory, but may not be displayed or selectable for use.
 In such cases, users must rely on the SmartCard HSM documentation to add keys using PKCS#12 files using the saved as files DKEK share.
 Therefore, before attempting to generate new keys, verify if your SmartCard HSM device has DKEK shares configured.

 See Loading the identities from PKCS#11 provider into the SSH agent.
 Exporting the public SSH key below for understanding how to obtain copy of the public key that should be sent to us for registration.

-Bring your existing SSH key to the HSM or PIV device¶
+Bring your existing SSH key to the HSM or PIV device

 Warning

 As previously mentioned, the majority of HSM and PIV devices do not support the ED25519 curve.
-Consequently, we will not be discussing importing private keys from ~/.ssh/id_ed25519
+Consequently, we will not be discussing importing private keys from ~/.ssh/id_ed25519 here.

-, or stored as a part of a PKCS#12 file.
+Here we consider the situation when you already have your SSH private key, saved as ~/.ssh/id_ecdsa, ~/.ssh/id_rsa, or stored as a part of a PKCS#12 file.
 For that purpose, be sure your HSM or PIV device supports the import of private keys.
 Some devices may not provide such a functionality, or you need to use tools different than those provided by OpenSC.

 Important

-is not supported by SmartCard HSM and Nitrokey HSM2 devices.
+SmartCard HSM and Nitrokey HSM2: Direct import of private keys into HSM devices using pkcs11-tool or pkcs15-init is not supported by SmartCard HSM and Nitrokey HSM2 devices.
 The recommended approach there is to use DKEK shares for importing private keys stored in PKCS#12 files.

-keys into such type of HSM or PIV devices, you need first to convert those keys into PKCS#12 files (generating and adding a formal X.509v3 certificate on top of each private key):
+In case you need to import ~/.ssh/id_ecdsa or ~/.ssh/id_rsa keys into such type of HSM or PIV devices, you need first to convert those keys into PKCS#12 files (generating and adding a formal X.509v3 certificate on top of each private key):

 # Generate a formal self-signed X.509v3 certificate from the private key (validity is of no significance here)